aduerig/shumi-chess/doc/brainStorm.md

 I understand that using bitmap boards (in GameSetup.hpp) may interfere with the tests.
 But from a chess player's point of view, sometimes bitboards, sometimes FENs are preferable.
 So far, having a "load FEN" button, and allowing safe bitboard overrides (of the initial position) are both useful and fine.
 SOLVED: Bug fixed that allowed illegal bitboards is solved.
 No reason not to keep both inut methods now.
 I prefer FENS now anyway.

-I think you allow a "time" to be input on the command line.
-Don't know the syntax.
-Great!
-But it would be nice to have an integer input that can be a time or depth. as in "-d5", or "-t3.5"?

 Here is a related point.
 In reality a chess player spends more time in "complex" positions.
 In the first order, complexity is simply the total number of moves (FOR BOTH SIDES).
 This would be fine for now.
 It would play a lot better if it spent more time in positions, in ratio to the total number of moves (for both sides), at the starting position.
 This is what human chessplayers do.
 SOLVED: There are far far more sophisticated ways to do this, see bug list.